sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ## Underlying graphs

-Deep neural networks can be represented as directed acyclic graphs where:
+Deep neural networks can be represented as directed acyclic graphs (DAGs) where:

 * nodes are inputs, outputs or intermediate states
 * edges are layers (in general transformations or functions)